ghoshnirmalya/nirmalyaghosh.com/src/pages/articles/2020-10-06-authentication-in-next-js-with-strapi-and-next-auth.md

 cd backend && docker-compose up
 ```

-> We need to start Docker and then run the above command which will change the current directory to the backend package's directory and then start the backend package.
-If everything goes well, it'll be up and running on http://localhost:1337/graphql.
+> We need to start Docker and then run the above command which will change the current directory to the backend package’s directory and then start the backend package.
+If everything goes well, it’ll be up and running on http://localhost:1337/graphql.

 ## Configuring the Google provider in the Strapi admin panel